 As a first time bride we understand this may be an exciting, and sometimes confusing time as you figure out exactly what to expect during this wedding planning adventure.
-You may think binge watching “Say Yes to the Dress” will prepare you for this, but, unfortunately, television does not always accurately reflect the true experience.
+You may think binge watching “Say Yes to the Dress” will prepare you for this, although is loads of fun, television does not always accurately reflect the true experience.

 Below are five simple rules of bridal etiquette to consider when you begin your dress shopping journey.
 Remember, this is can be an extremely emotional time for you and your loved ones, and you want your time to be as positive as possible.
 So, set yourself up with a solid foundation, and create lasting memories!

 Providing the highest possible service is our priority, and, in order to provide the best experience for you we appreciate being able to dedicate the time to help from start to finish.
 Scheduling an appointment allows us to focus solely on your needs, and locate your dream wedding dress.
 While it may seem like a good idea to simply “pop” into a store to look, this can take away from another bride’s experience, or, pressure a stylist into feeling they need to let you try on gowns, even if they don’t have the ability to dedicate time to you.

 It is extremely important to schedule an appointment if you’re wanting to come in on a weekend.
 It is even more important if you are coming in from out of town to set up appointments prior to arriving so you can avoid being turned away if a salon is too busy.
 It is the respectful thing to do, both for your shopping experience, and, for the boutique you want to visit.
 A lot of bridal boutiques require appointments so make sure you do your research, and plan appropriately.